-ITAM tools, like VIZOR, fully integrate with G-Suite.
+VIZOR for Chromebooks, for example, fully integrates with G-Suite.
 With just one click, obtain your Chromebook information in the system to then easily distribute.
 Use any barcoding or type in the code manually if barcode readers are not available.
 The user-friendly interface makes it easy for anyone to use the self-service option to check out a device.
 Therefore, anyone can hand out the devices.

-With an ITAM, IT departments can assign a cart of Chromebooks to the homeroom teacher where she/he will distribute the Chromebooks to the students in a class (either with a barcode or manually).
+With the software, IT departments can assign a cart of Chromebooks to the homeroom teacher where she/he will distribute the Chromebooks to the students in a class (either with a barcode or manually).
 Alternatively, the librarian can continue to distribute the Chromebooks but they will also be able to track associated accessories.

 2. Monitor Circulation & Location

 In addition, some schools keep Chromebooks in specific classrooms.
 One batch can be placed in an elementary school on the east end of the city and the other batch can be in the elementary school near the water.
-In an ITAM tool, you can identify which school, building, classroom and even shelf (for inventory purposes) the Chromebooks need to be.
+The Chromebook manager can identify which school, building, classroom, and even shelf (for inventory purposes).
 Therefore, if a device gets misplaced, IT can easily identify where it is supposed to be located.

 As schools are just starting to distribute Chromebooks, the hassle of chasing students for them to return the devices isn’t in full motion.
 But how do you remind them?
-The ITAM tool, that already knows which student is using which devices can help.
-For example, VIZOR has the option to send notifications one week and the day before the devices are due.
+The Chromebook management software already knows which student is using which devices can help.
+For example, VIZOR for Chromebooks has the option to send notifications one week and the day before the devices are due.
 It’s also possible to set up reminders after the due date (in case they weren’t returned).